-Attend the doctor's appointment Write down any changes in your child'to medications, new symptoms and chave your Medical Note form signed (https://migrainecanada.org/pediatrics required paperwork nanges in frequency/intensity, etc. Form templates are here: Refill medications.
-Keep them in the orig match what the doctor has provided on If migraine is new to your child, begin dishis/her migraine attacks and what to do it the teacher right away).
+Attend the doctor's appointment □ Write down any changes in your child' to medications, new symptoms and chave your Medical Note form signed (□ https://migrainecanada.org/pediatrics required paperwork nanges in frequency/intensity, etc. Form templates are here: Refill medications.
+Keep them in the original bottle with instructions that match what the doctor has provided on a medical form.
+If migraine is new to your child, begin discussing how to talk to teachers about his/her migraine attacks and what to do if a migraine happens at school (i.e. tell the teacher right away).
 Discuss preventative actions, such as the importance of keeping their water bottle filled so they can be hydrated throughout the day.
 Encourage your child to get into a school routine (ie. sleep/wake schedule, nutrition, etc.).
-Talk with your child about anything he/sl ne may be nervous or scared about.
+Talk with your child about anything he/she may be nervous or scared about.
 Build a Migraine Emergency Kit to have at school.
 This can be in the student's locker or kept in their knapsack and can include items such as: water bottle electrolyte tablets or drink bucket to throw up in rescue medications (in the original labelled bottle) Gravol □ blanket □ eye mask □ sunglasses □ ear plugs □ hoodie to cover his/her head □ ice pack